Healthy Homes Assessment Wainuiomata

 Home Assessments Wainuiomata for Rental Properties

-• Is the space under the floor well-insulated?
-Is there a ground water barrier in place?
+• Is the space under the floor covered in insulation and is there a ground moisture barrier present?

 • Do you think the heating system has sufficient capacity?

-• Are there enough drainage and the draught is stopped?
+• Does the water flow properly and is there the draught is stopped?

-• Does the house have sufficient ventilation including extractor fans?
+• Does the home have sufficient ventilation including extractor fans?

 home assessments for rental properties